LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 Docker is an open containerization platform for developing, testing, deploying, and running any software application.
 The combination of Docker and Maven provides a consistent development environment for Java developers and the team.
 The developer does not need to manually maintain jar file dependencies, the OS, and toolsets for the project.
 The Docker also help building, testing, deployment, and packaging on various environment easier than on the physical or virtual machine because the container already contains its configurations and dependencies.

 The RTSDK Java developers can fully gain benefits from both Docker and Maven.
 The SDK is now available in [Maven central repository](https://search.maven.org/) and the [refinitivapis/realtimesdk_java Docker Hub](https://hub.docker.com/r/refinitivapis/realtimesdk_java) repository.
-This project helps Java developers integrate the Maven development environment with Docker container to simplify the real-time development process for both simple and advanced use cases.
+This project helps Java developers integrate the Maven development environment with the Docker container to simplify the real-time development process for both simple and advanced use cases.

 If you interested in other Refinitiv APIs and Docker integration, please see the following resources:
 - [Deploy and Run Refinitiv Real-Time SDK in Docker](https://developers.refinitiv.com/en/article-catalog/article/deploy-and-run-elektron-sdk-docker) article.